 Krystal had never seen the giant washing machine before.
 While she felt like she would discover a new tiny detail with each visit to the immersive art gallery, a front-loading washing machine, the size of an SUV was not something she would’ve missed.
 She walked around the silver-colored machine.
 The art piece wasn’t backed against a wall or connected to anything.
 That ruled out it leading to another section like the famous washing machine portal at Meow Wolf in Santa Fe, New Mexico.

 If she didn’t want to get caught, she didn’t have time to stare.
 For her 30th birthday, she rented out the entire 6,000 square feet hand-crafted, immersive art project known as MixTape by Factory Obscura.
 Factory Obscura’s MixTape was a multi-sensory experience that explored the emotions associated with giving or receiving music as a gift.
 As a gift, Krystal invited a dozen of her friends for an adults-only game of hide-and-seek.
 Plus, a feast of pizza, cake, and craft beer from local businesses.
 Her goal: have an unforgettable birthday adventure.

 The round, plastic door to the washing machine was covered with a milky way wallpaper on the inside, making it impossible for Krystal to see through.
 Curious, she grabbed the handle–not sure if it would even open–and pulled.
 Inside was a fully padded room of clouds against a blue sky and bright pastel-colored pillows, matching those of the nearby cactus treehouse.
 On the ceiling was a scattering of fairy lights.
 Krystal’s face lit up in awe.

 “I can hide in here,” Krystal declared as she climbed inside.

 When the door latched close, soft, dreamy atmospheric music began to play inside.
 Krystal leaned against the pillow wall and stretched out her legs.
-She felt confident in her hiding spot and bet her friends wouldn’t figure out the door opens.
+She felt confident in her hiding spot and bet her friends wouldn’t figure out that the door opens.
 She tried to listen for anyone coming, but she couldn’t hear anything over the music.